Treatments for Cervical Disc Disease: Frequently Asked Questions

 Could I Become Addicted to Prescription Painkillers?

-How Long Will It Take me to Recover From a Herniated Disc or Degenerative Disc Disease?
+How Long Will It Take to Recover From a Herniated Disc or Degenerative Disc Disease?

-Recovery times for a herniated disc or degenerative disc disease vary from person to person, depending on the extent of your cervical disc disease and the type of treatment you're using.
+Recovery times for a herniated disc or degenerative disc disease vary from person to person, depending on the extent of the problem and the type of treatment you're using.
 For most people, conservative treatments such as medication or physical therapy will improve their symptoms within about six weeks.

 Do I Need Surgery to Treat Neck Pain From a Herniated Disc or Degenerative Disc Disease?